dalek-cryptography/bulletproofs/docs/notes.md

 Blinding the inner product
 --------------------------

 The prover cannot send the vectors in the inner-product equation to the verifier without revealing information about the values \\(v\\).
-Also, since the inner-product argument is not zero-knowledge, the vectors cannot be used in teh inner-product argument without revealing information about \\(v\\) either.
+Also, since the inner-product argument is not zero-knowledge, the vectors cannot be used in the inner-product argument without revealing information about \\(v\\) either.
 To solve this problem, the prover chooses vectors of blinding factors

 \\[
 {\mathbf{s}}\_{L}, {\mathbf{s}}\_{R} \\;{\xleftarrow{\\$}}\\; {\mathbb Z\_p}^{n},